dipsuw/Capstone590/README.md

-## Project Summary
+## Seattle Gentrification Atlas Project Summary
-This is the repository for the **Seattle Gentrification Atlas** capstone project in the Masters of Science in Data Science program at the University of Washington.
-The **Seattle Gentrification Atlas** Project Team Members are Deepa Agrawal, Erin Orbits, and Angel Wang.
+This is the repository for a capstone project completed during the Masters of Science in Data Science program at the University of Washington.
+The Project Team Members include: **Deepa Agrawal**, **Erin Orbits**, and **Angel Wang**.

-The **Seattle Gentrification Atlas** is an interactive dashboard that combines demographic information with GIS shapefiles to depict gentrification trends in Seattle since 2000.
-Please checkout a simplified version of the **Seattle Gentrification Atlas** on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes).
+The Seattle Gentrification Atlas is an interactive dashboard that combines demographic information with GIS shapefiles to depict gentrification trends in Seattle since 2000.
+Please checkout the Seattle Gentrification Atlas on the [Tableau Public site](https://public.tableau.com/profile/erin.orbits#!/vizhome/SeattleGentrificationAtlas/Atlas?publish=yes).

 ## Overview of Repository Contents
-__NOTE__ Unless stated otherwise, these folders are for academic research purposes only.
-Although this repository is public, we recognize some of this material is copyrighted, and we have no intention of republishing this material.
-This repository is designed solely to facilitate the educational process.
  * [code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code) contains relevant Jupyter Notebook files.
  * [data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/data) contains CSV files with demographic data and gentrification status labels and shapefiles.
    - _e.g._ `blockgroup_data.csv` and `SimplyAnalytics_data_with_labels.csv`.
  * [images](https://raw.githubusercontent.com/dipsuw/Capstone590/master/images) contains selected screenshots from the Tableau dashboard and other relevant images.
  * [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) contains a curated set of documents from the literature review for this project.
+   __Please Note__ These documents are included for academic research purposes only.
+Although this repository is public, and we recognize some of this material is copyrighted, we have no intention of republishing this material.
+This repository is designed solely to facilitate the educational process.

 ## Sample Visualizations from the Seattle Gentrification Atlas